-- (16) The Tribe shall not employ an individual in a primary management official or key employee position who does not have a license prior to beginning work at the gaming operation. - (17) The Commission must reconsider a license application for a primary management official or key employee if it receives a statement of itemized objections to issuing such a license from the NIGC, and those objections are received within 30 days of the NIGC receiving a notice of results of the applicant's background investigation.
-The Commission shall take the NIGC's objections into account when reconsidering a license application.
+- (15) The Tribe shall not employ an individual in a primary management official or key employee position who does not have a license prior to beginning work at the gaming operation. - (16) For applicants who have undergone an NIGC check, the Commission must reconsider a license application for a primary management official or key employee if it receives a statement of itemized objections to issuing such a license from the NIGC, and those objections are received within 30 days of the NIGC receiving a notice of results of the applicant's background investigation.
+The Commission shall take the NIGC's objection into account when reconsidering a license application.
 The Commission will make the final decision whether to issue a license to an applicant for a primary management official or key employee position.
-If the Commission has issued a license to a primary management official or key employee before receiving the NIGC's statement of objections, notice and a hearing shall be provided to the licensee. - (18) When the Commission does not issue a license to an applicant for a primary management official or key employee position, or revokes a previously issued license after reconsideration, it shall: - (a) Notify the NIGC; and

-(b) Forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.

-- (19) If, after a license is issued to a primary management official or a key employee, the Tribe receives notice from the NIGC that the primary management official or key employee is not eligible for employment, the Commission shall do the following: - (a) Immediately suspend the license;

-(b) Provide the licensee with written notice of the suspension and proposed revocation; and

-(c) Provide the licensee with notice of a time and place for a hearing on the proposed revocation of the license.

-(d) The right to a revocation hearing vests only when a license is granted under an ordinance approved by the NIGC Chair.
+If the Commission has issued a license to a primary management official or key employee before receiving the NIGC's statement of objections, notice and a hearing shall be provided to the licensee. - (17) When the Commission does not issue a license to an applicant for a primary management official or key employee position, or revokes a previously issued license after reconsideration, it shall: - (a) Notify the NIGC; and - (b) Forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System. - (18) If, after a license is issued to a primary management official or a key employee, the Tribe receives notice from the NIGC that the primary management official or key employee for whom an NIGC check was performed, is not eligible for employment, the Commission shall do the following: - (a) Immediately suspend the license; - (b) Provide the licensee with written notice of the suspension and proposed revocation; and - (c) Provide the licensee with notice of a time and place for a hearing on the proposed revocation of the license. - (d) The right to a revocation hearing vests only when a license is granted under an ordinance approved by the NIGC Chair.
 Following a revocation hearing, the Commission shall decide whether to revoke or reinstate the license at issue.
 The Tribe shall notify the NIGC of its decision to revoke or reinstate a license within 45 days of receiving notification from the NIGC that a primary management official or key employee is not eligible for employment.